EddyVerbruggen/nativescript-local-notifications/README.md

 - Avoid using `option.interval` or `option.at` in conjunction with `options.image` but use `option.largeIcon` and/or `option.largeSilhouetteIcon`, as long as you don't provide a `xxxhdpi` icon and stick to the sizes specified in the tables above.

-### Notifications look different after a reboot
+### Notifications look different after a reboot on Android

 Note that after a reboot the notification icons are not restored but fall back to the default (application icon).
 This is a known issue and can be fixed in a future version.

-Also, notifications with grouped messages or images in Android will fall back to a normal notification.
+Also, notifications with grouped messages or images in Android will fall back to a normal (text-only) notification.